 Competition law enforcement is a role that generally responds to market events such as mergers, acquisitions or concerns about anti-competitive behaviour.
 It may however also look at whether markets are working as well as they should by carrying out market reviews.
-The three overarching strategic objectives on which CICRA is consulting in this area of its responsibilities are:
+The three overarching strategic objectives of CICRA in this area of its responsibilities are:

-Generate positive, defined benefits for Channel Islands businesses and consumers associated with free markets Have a beneficial impact on their respective economies as a whole Enhance the international standing and reputation of Guernsey and of Jersey through the creation of a robust and recognisable competition law regime
+Generate positive, defined benefits for Channel Islands businesses and consumers associated with free markets Have a beneficial impact on their respective economies as a whole Deliver outcomes that are trusted and respected, and as far as reasonable, consistent with international norms,